 - Freeze the chocolates and save for s’mores during the summer!

-- There are a lot of recipes you can make with the leftover candy or cut bigger pieces up and use for ice cream toppings.
+- Try some new recipes with the leftover candy or cut bigger pieces up and use for ice cream toppings.

 - Make an advent calendar for the upcoming Christmas holiday.